WebPraktikos/universal-resume/README.md

 Here is the default tailwind config: [defaultConfig.stub.js](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js), and here’s the additional information from the tailwind documentation: [theme](https://tailwindcss.com/docs/theme/#app).

-Need to change CSS in the old way — add a class to the HTML element and write CSS inside the `tailwind.css` file.
-You don’t need to follow the tailwindcss way.
+If you need to change CSS in the usual way, add a class to the HTML element and write CSS inside the `tailwind.css` file.

 Balanced Columns
 ---------